athul/me/content/books.md

 - _100 Years of Solitude_ by Gabriel Garcia Marquez
 - _Randamoozham_ by M T Vasudevan Nair
 - _Dune_ by Frank Herbert
+- _The Myth of Sisyphus and Other Essays_ by Albert Camus

 Books I've read/listened in 2021